Frank12B/pipCom/README.md

 * information:
 	* Contains some classes that parse the server response and make further processing of the data more easy.

+The server runs on a raspberryPi 3 which is connected via USB cable to the connector.
+I wrote an additional background service that is collecting data and writes them to the database and a Ruby On Rails application uses it.

+I am using an intervall of 30s to send a bunch of requests to the inverter but measurements showed that much lower intervalls are possible (around 2s and 4 requests).

 ### Some examples to get started: